yuanfeif/Legends_Monsters-and-Heroes/README.md

 !!How to run!!:
 -------------------------------------------------------------------------------------------------
 > In order to make the game fancy and colorful, we use some unicode when drawing the grid.
 So you may run the project in IDEA to see the results
+> We tested this project in IDEA with JDK 1.8 and file encodeing UTF-8 on a Windows-based machine.

 1. Open this project in IntelliJ IDEA
 2. Click the "Run" button in Main class to run the project
 3. Make sure you have a JDK installed in your PC with version at least 1.8